 Cortisol, often called the "stress hormone," is produced in the adrenal glands.
 It helps control our body's response to stress and regulates energy, metabolism, and the immune system.
 While it's important for short-term stress reactions, chronically elevated cortisol levels are associated with anxiety and mood disorders.

-2015 study on the antifatigue effects of cordyceps revealed its beneficial effects on the stress hormone.
+A 2015 study on the antifatigue effects of cordyceps revealed its beneficial effects on the stress hormone.
 While the study focused on fatigue, some of the mechanisms involved, such as antioxidant effects, hormone regulation, and energy balance, could also potentially have implications for stress and cortisol levels.

 The study found that Cordyceps militaris treatment at different doses led to significant increases in serum cortisol levels in both female and male mice after swimming exercise.
-Cordyceps may influence cortisol production in response to exercise, potentially affecting the body's stress response
+Cordyceps may influence cortisol production in response to exercise, potentially affecting the body's stress response.

 Another study on chronic, mild stress-induced mice revealed that an important bioactive compound from cordyceps, called cordycepin, could help with depression-like behaviors caused by chronic stress.
 The results showed that cordycepin could influence the levels of neurotransmitters like serotonin and dopamine, exerting antidepressant-like effects on stress in an animal model.